 Northern Tanzania destination must visit during your safari stay in Tanzania.
 It’s home to the vast, volcanic Ngorongoro Crater and “big 5” game (elephant, lion, leopard, buffalo, rhino).
 Huge herds of wildebeests and zebras traverse its plains during their annual migration.
 Livestock belonging to the semi-nomadic Maasai tribe graze alongside wild animals.

 Tarangire National Park Park

-Tarangire is the best park compared with abundant with animal life, especially elephants.
-In the first afternoon there, we saw elephants, zebras, warthogs, Cape Buffalo, mongoose, giraffes, ostriches, lions, monkeys, baboons, a leopard, and a huge variety of birds.
+Tarangire is the best park compared with abundant animal life, especially elephants.
+On the first afternoon there, we saw elephants, zebras, warthogs, Cape Buffalo, mongoose, giraffes, ostriches, lions, monkeys, baboons, a leopard, and a huge variety of birds.
 Baobob trees add to the landscape.
 Game drive and a walking safari here are very common with the best scenic see the game viewing.
 Stay in the picnic area during your lunchtime you will visit by the monkey and hearing the amazing sound of different birds.

 Lake Manyara National Park

 Lake Manyara National Park is a protected area in Tanzania’s Arusha and Manyara Regions, situated between Lake Manyara and the Great Rift Valley.
 It is administered by the Tanzania National Parks Authority and covers an area of 325 km² including about 230 km² lake surface.